Intro to Business (5)

 An introduction to the core principles of money and banking.
 Topics to be discussed include interest rates, financial instruments, financial markets, financial institutions, central banks, monetary policy, financial stability, and modern monetary economics.
 Prerequisite: ACCT& 201, 202.

 Experience the challenge and reward of planning a new business.
 Topics include: development of a business plan, failure factors in small businesses, capital, accounting, financial statements, marketing, human resource management, legal/regulatory issues and management principles.
-Prerequisite: BUS& 101; ACCT& 201, BUS 220.
+Prerequisite: BUS& 101 and ACCT 200, or instructor permission

 Merchandising Management (5)